keberso/aws-eks-workshop/5-deploy-sample-microservices/README.md

     ```bash
     kubectl get service ecsdemo-frontend -o wide
     ```
-2. (Optional)f we wanted to use the data programatically, we can also output via json.
+2. (Optional)f we wanted to use the data programmatically, we can also output via json.
 This is an example of how we might be able to make use of json output:

     ```bash
     ELB=$(kubectl get service ecsdemo-frontend -o json | jq -r '.status.loadBalancer.ingress[].hostname')